Grants

 The Digital Freedom Fund supports strategic litigation on digital rights in Europe that contributes to advancing human rights in the digital context.
 See answers to our frequently asked questions here.

-Scroll down for more information and to see how to submit your application.
+Make sure you scroll down to read more information to prepare your application and click here to see more detail about how to submit your application.

 Types of grants

-Since 2018, we have approved 100 grants worth nearly EUR 3 million in total, and supporting the work of around 60 different groups in nearly 30 countries.
+Since 2018, we have approved over 110 grants worth EUR 4 million in total, and supporting the work of over 60 different groups in nearly 30 countries.

 See examples of the activities we have supported so far on our case study page, where you can filter by different criteria, including grant type, issue area and organisation.

 Currently we accept grant applications for two types of activities – litigation track support and pre-litigation research support.
-Starting in 2024, litigation track support grants can include post-litigation activities.
+Since 2024, litigation track support grants can include post-litigation activities.
 See more about post-litigation support here.

 Litigation